harris-2374/srmjg/README.md

     $ pip install -r requirements.txt

 # Input file format:
-srmjg takes in a tab or comma delimited file with five required column headers.
+srmjg takes a tab or comma delimited file with five required column headers.
 Each row represents an individual mapping event, so this can be used to make mass job files with a combination of reference-query pairs.

 | QueryID | QueryLibID | QueryRun | QueryR1 | QueryR2 | ReferenceID | ReferencePath |
 | :-------: | :-------: | :-------: | :-------: | :-------: | :-------: | :-------: |